Refurbished & Certified Models

 Comparison table : Smartwatches with heart rate monitor

-Overall score Value for money Design Battery Comfort Performance Presentation Durability
+Overall score Value for money Design Battery Comfort Performance Presentation Materials Durability

 Galaxy Watch 7 40mm Bluetooth AI Smartwatch w/Energy Score, Wellness Tips, Heart Rate Tracking, Sleep Monitor, Fitness Tracker, 2024, Cream [US Version, 1Yr Manufacturer Warranty] Cream 40mm Watch7 Only Bluetooth